We help keep Philadelphia healthy by averting vaccine-preventable diseases and increasing immunization coverage across the city.

 LogTag version 2 is no longer supported and may cause data reporting errors.

-All providers who use PDPH-provided DDLs must update their software to LogTag version 3 by the end of March 31, 2025.
+All providers who use PDPH-provided DDLs must update their software to LogTag version 3.

 Reach out to TempCheck@phila.gov with any questions.